An annulment of marriage due to being intersex in the Family Court: In the marriage of C and D (falsely called C).

 “Marriage as understood in Christendom is the voluntary union of one man and one woman … and since the respondent was a combination of both, a marriage in the true sense could not have taken place and did not exist”

-The case was not about the husband’s right to marry, but rather whether or not he was legitimately married.
-In contrast, the Family Court of Australia case of Re: Kevin determined the right of a transgender man to marry a non-intersex, non-transgender woman.
-Despite this, the case illuminates present risks and concerns.
+The case was not about the husband’s right to marry, but rather whether or not he was legitimately married:

-The same man also appeared as a case study in the Medical Journal of Australia in 1966 (Fraser et al).
-An extract from that MJA report discusses his birth and upbringing, and how early surgical intervention became the norm in the years after his birth:
+Early surgeries were not the norm when he was an infant or young child, but he chose surgeries as an adult to make his body more typically male.
+As described in the judgment, he appeared in a case study in the Medical Journal of Australia in 1966 (Fraser et al).
+An extract from that MJA report discusses his birth and upbringing, and how early surgical intervention became the norm in Australia in the years after his birth:

 A’s parents were told at his birth that he was a male, and that his gross phallic deformity [sic] could not be corrected until he was 16 years old.
 No doubt this advice was tendered by a disciple of the then popular but now rarely used method of delaying definitive treatment of hypospadias, with the use of an inlay graft, until the patient was approaching adult life.
 As often happens in such cases, by the time he was 16 years old the deformity [sic] had become so accepted, by both the parents and the patient, that no steps were taken to commence reparative surgery.
 In the meantime, he had led a normal life at school and had now commenced work.

-The ruling in this case has been much criticised, and later cases have not followed it as precedent – however, a tendency to disregard the sex assignments, identities and upbringing of intersex people remains commonplace.
-This doubt can have implications for our marriageability.
+The ruling in this case has been much criticised, and later cases have not followed it as precedent – but it remains cited, for example in Tien-Lao & Tien-Lao FamCA 953, as a case of ‘mistaken identity’.
+In our view, this is harmful.

 In the marriage of C and D (falsely called C) (1979) FLC 90-636.